rstudio/rstudio/dependencies/windows/README.md

 Run RStudio
 =============================================================================
 - from command prompt, `cd` to the build location, and run `rstudio.bat`
-- to run RStudio in Qt Creator, _TODO_
+- to run RStudio in Qt Creator, select the rstudio run configuration and change the working directory to be the root of the build output directory, i.e. the parent of the `desktop` directory containing rstudio.exe

 Debug RStudio
 =============================================================================
-- use Qt's debugger; it leverages the Microsoft CDB
+- Debug using Qt's debugger

 Package Build
 =============================================================================